Safely Learning Dynamical Systems: One-Step Safe Learning of Linear Systems

-for $i=1,\dots,r$.
+} for $i=1,\dots,r$.
 Thus by replacing the inner problem of \eqref{eq:one-step bilevel} with the right-hand side of \eqref{eq:one-step duality}, the min-max problem \eqref{eq:one-step bilevel} becomes a min-min problem.
 This min-min problem can be combined into a single minimization problem and be written as problem \eqref{eq:one-step LP}.
 Indeed, if $x$ is feasible to \eqref{eq:one-step bilevel}, for that fixed $x$ and for each $i$, there exist values of $\mu^{(i)}$ and $\eta^{(i)}$ that attain the optimal value for \eqref{eq:one-step duality} and therefore the triple $(x,\mu,\eta)$ will be feasible to \eqref{eq:one-step LP}.
 Conversely, if some $(x,\mu,\eta)$ is feasible to \eqref{eq:one-step LP}, it follows that $x$ is feasible to \eqref{eq:one-step bilevel}.
-This is because for any fixed $x$ and for each $i$, the optimal value of the left-hand side of \eqref{eq:one-step duality} is bounded from above by the objective value of the right-hand side evaluated at any feasible $\mu^{(i)}$ and $\eta^{(i)}$. } \begin{remark} We note that \eqref{eq:one-step LP} can be modified so that one-step safety is achieved in the presence of disturbances.
-We can ensure, e.g.,\ using linear programming, that $A x + w \in S$ for all $A \in U_m$ and all $w$ such that $\norm{w} \leq W$, where $\norm{\cdot}$ is any norm whose unit ball is a polytope and $W$ is a given scalar. \end{remark}
+This is because for any fixed $x$ and for each $i$, the optimal value of the left-hand side of \eqref{eq:one-step duality} is bounded from above by the objective value of the right-hand side evaluated at any feasible $\mu^{(i)}$ and $\eta^{(i)}$. } \versionii{ \begin{remark} We note that problem \eqref{eq:one-step LP} can be modified so that one-step safety is achieved in the presence of bounded disturbances.
+That is, suppose that the dynamics were governed by

+where $w_t$ represents some potentially adversarial disturbance and $\trueA \in U_0$.
+We can still give an exact linear programming-based characterization of the one-step safety set in the case when we have $\|w_t\| \leq W_t$, where $\norm{\cdot}$ is any norm whose unit ball is a polytope and $W_t$ is a given scalar.
+For example, if $\norm{\cdot}$ is the infinity norm, the set of one-step safe initialization points after observing $k$ measurements from the disturbed dynamics is the projection to $x$-space of the feasible set of the following linear program: